samizzy/techblog/docs/views/technology/2020/May/scala_futures.md

   def getAdded(num: Int):Future[Int] = Future(Random.nextInt(201) + num) //imagine this is from an external source
 ```
+If we take a look at the signature of **flatMap**, `def flatMap[S](fn:(T) => Future[S] ): Future[S]` you will see it takes a function that accepts an argument of type `T` (similar to map) but this function returns a `Future[S]` as compared to `S` in map.

 So flatMap are useful when you have a function that itself returns future and not plain object.

 #### zip()
-But lets say the developer had only implemented the functionality to fetch the number and not add and then return, then we can use the zip method adds the result of current future (the one on which .zip is called) with another future that is passed as an argument to zip.
-When I say add result, i mean it delivers the result as a tuple f both results.
+But lets say the developer had only implemented the functionality to fetch the number and not add & return, then we can use the zip method.
+It adds the result of current future (the one on which .zip is called) with another future that is passed as an argument to zip.
+When I say add result, i mean it delivers the result as a tuple of both results.
 Below is the code.

 ``` scala
     val future = Future(getString()).map(sanitize).map(strip).map(stringToInt).